 In 2008, two Maryland legislators, one from each chamber, attended the NCSL Opportunities for Working Families meeting in Denver, Colo.
 They learned about policies that could help families build a strong financial foundation on which to grow and keep their assets.
-The Maryland team was intrigued most by the strategies that encouraged people to save as studies showed that many of the families lack a cushion that could sustain unexpected financial setbacks such as job loss or medical bills.
+The Maryland team was intrigued most by the strategies that encouraged people to save.
+Studies showed that many of the families lack a cushion that could sustain unexpected financial setbacks such as job loss or medical bills.

-Over the next two years, the team worked to enact bills to make saving easier and more appealing.
-One bill was enacted to allow credit unions and banks to encourage clients to put money away on a regular basis with prize-linked savings accounts.
-Another bill was enacted to offer state income tax refund recipients the option to deposit some of their refund in a savings account.
+Over the next seven years, the team worked to enact bills to make saving easier and more appealing.
+One bill was enacted allowing credit unions and banks to encourage clients to put money away on a regular basis with prize-linked savings accounts.
+Another enacted bill offered state income tax refund recipients the option to deposit some of their refund in a savings account.
 The team also worked with the Department of Human Resources to remove asset limits on social services for low-income families, permitting them to build up their savings and assets without losing their benefits.

 With the addition of a key staff member to the team in 2012, they shifted their focus to the persistent issue of unemployment in Maryland.
 Together they spearheaded a $4.5 million workforce development bill adopted during the 2013 session that would bolster efforts to offer skill training to the unemployed and underemployed.
 The team returned to the 2013 Opportunities for Working Families meeting, this time with six team members, including its original duo, focusing on an array of policies from Pre-K, to small business and practices to get the most out of state investments.
-Read on to learn about how they accomplished their goals to date.
+A reconstituted 2015 team pledged to continue their work on job training and to investigate how policy can support entrepreneurs as a pathway to economic prosperity.
+Read on to learn about how they have accomplished their goals to date.